threeroys/HAAutomation/ReadMe.md

 $ robot emptyShoppingCart.robot

 $ robot placeOrder.robot

 $ robot updateAccount.robot

+#### For API tests
+From HAAAutomation/tests
+$ robot api/

+(This would run all tests within the api folder

+$ cd /api

+$ robot altFuelStations.robot

 Test results are displayed in the console and can also be found in the directory of the executed test in the form of a log.html file that will provide detailed step by step results.
+Sample test results files (SampleLog.html, SampleReport.html and SampleOutput.xml are included)